-GDAL supports reading and writting ASCII gridded XYZ raster datasets (ie. ungridded XYZ, LIDAR XYZ etc. must be opened by other means.
+GDAL supports reading and writing ASCII gridded XYZ raster datasets (ie. ungridded XYZ, LIDAR XYZ etc. must be opened by other means.
 See the documentation of the gdal_grid utility).

 Those datasets are ASCII files with (at least) 3 columns, each line containing the X and Y coordinates of the center of the cell and the value of the cell.